pzivich/Delicatessen/docs/Reference/Utilities.rst

 Utilities
 =====================
 For manipulation of output or inputs, there are several basic utility functionalities for transformation of variables, predicted parameters, or computations.
-Some are used internally by the estimating equations but are also made available to users.
+Some are used internally by the built-in estimating equations but these methods are also made available to users.

 Data transformations
 ---------------------